 Research Pain Points To Win The Job

-The rural healthcare organization, which includes a combination of separate urgent care and long-term facilities and clinics, employs doctors, nurses, and specialists.
-In September 2008, Imagine Technologies contacted the healthcare organization to discuss the value statements it had created to show a total cost of ownership model to solve its unacceptable voice and mobility problems.
-"After going through their business problems with them, we gained their trust," says Jerry Tracy, sales manager at Imagine Technologies.
-"Also, we offered an integration of different products and services specifically designed for HIPAA [Health Insurance Portability and Accountability Act of 1996] compliances, including the movement to electronic records, and enabling mobility for the work staff."
-These items initiated talks between the integrator and the healthcare organization's IT department and CFO.
+The healthcare organization, which includes a combination of separate urgent care and long-term facilities and clinics, employs doctors, nurses, and specialists.
+In September 2008, Imagine Technologies contacted the company to discuss the value statements created to show a total cost of ownership model, solving its unacceptable voice and mobility problems.
+“After going through their business problems with them, we gained their trust,” says Jerry Tracy, sales manager at Imagine Technologies.
+“Also, we offered an integration of different products and services specifically designed for HIPAA [Health Insurance Portability and Accountability Act] compliance including the movement to electronic record and enabling mobility for the staff.”
+These items involved talks between the integrator and the healthcare organization’s IT department and CFO.

-Since completing the installation, Imagine Technologies expects to accrue four to six additional accounts in the rural healthcare vertical.
-"The end user's communication and mobility complaints have all but disappeared," says Tracy.
-"Clinicians are able to reach other clinicians regardless of location, and calls are ringing at the COW.
-Also, Avaya will release a new version in Spring 2009 for which the facilities will be eligible."
+Because this was one of its first rural healthcare installations, Imagine Technologies expects to accrue four to six additional accounts in the rural healthcare vertical.
+“The end user’s communication and mobility complaints have all but disappeared,” says Tracy.
+“Clinicians are able to reach other clinicians regardless of location, and calls are ringing at the COW.”